 What CEWEP does

-CEWEP highlights that recycling and energy recovery are complementary options in order to divert waste from landfilling.
+CEWEP highlights that recycling and energy recovery are complementary options in order to minimise waste disposal.

 To avoid wasting natural resources and to reduce landfill methane emissions, combustible waste that is not suitable for recycling should not be landfilled, but treated in a more sustainable way in Waste-to-Energy Plants that produce energy from the waste.